What Does "Contingency" Mean In Real Estate?

 A contingency can be explained is a clause in a formal real estate contract that states there are certain conditions that must be met by either the buyer or the seller in order to continue to the next step in the contract.

-There are contingencies in almost every real estate contract.
+in almost every real estate contract.
 They are there to protect the buyer and the seller.
 If the contingencies are not met, there might be a breach in the contract, and the transaction could fail to close.

 There are several different types of real estate contract contingencies.
 The first of these is a mortgage contingency.
 This means there is a stipulation in the contract that says a buyer will obtain a mortgage loan for a specific amount within a certain time period.
 Once the mortgage loan is obtained, that contingency is removed from the contract.
 If the buyer is not able to obtain the mortgage, it is possible to withdraw the contract without being penalized.
 This is a contingency that protects the buyer.

 Another contingency that is put into place to protect the buyer is a home inspection contingency.
 If there is a home inspection ordered and the house does not pass due to factors like termite damage or faulty wiring, the buyer has the right to exit the contract and receive any deposits or earnest money back.
 If the issues can be corrected, the buyer can request these repairs.
 If the seller does not agree, the contingency cannot be removed and the contract is voided.

 Another popular contingency to put into the contract is one that allows for the sale of the buyer’s current home.
 This will allows the buyer a specified amount of time to sell his or her current home before buying a new one.
 The contract will be voided with no penalties assessed if the current home does not sell.